 How long before sunrise is light?

 The first light appears about 30 minutes before sunrise.
-This is not the same as when you can see the sun at sea level, which is actually sunrise.
+This is not the same as when you can see the sun at sea level, which is sunrise.
 In some locations, it is legal to fish or hunt at sunrise.
 You might be acting illegally if you mistake sunrise for first light and set out.

 What is the light before sunrise called?